INVESTMENT IN AL MASANE AL KOBRA MINING COMPANY (AMAK)

 Results of Operations

-The equity in the income or loss of AMAK reflected on the consolidated statement of operations for the years ended December 31, 2012, 2011, and 2010, is comprised of the following:
+The equity in the income or loss of AMAK reflected on the consolidated statements of income for the years ended December 31, 2015, 2014, and 2013, is comprised of the following:

-As discussed above, a gain of approximately $16.2 million for the difference between the Company's initial investment in AMAK and its share of AMAK's initial assets recorded at fair value was not recognized in 2008.
-This basis difference is being amortized over the life of AMAK's mine which is estimated to be twelve years beginning with its commencement of production in July 2012 as an adjustment to the Company's equity in AMAK's income or loss.
+A gain of approximately $16.2 million for the difference between our initial investment in AMAK and our share of AMAK's initial assets recorded at fair value was not recognized in 2008.
+This basis difference is being amortized over the life of AMAK's mine which is estimated to be twelve years beginning with its commencement of production in July 2012 as an adjustment to our equity in AMAK's income or loss.

-We assess our investment in AMAK for impairment when events are identified, or there are changes in circumstances that may have an adverse effect on the fair value of the investment.
+We assess our investment in AMAK for impairment when events are identified, or there are changes in circumstances that may have an adverse effect on the fair value or recoverability of the investment.
 We consider recoverable ore reserves and the amount and timing of the cash flows to be generated by the production of those reserves, as well as, recent equity transactions within AMAK.
-No impairment charges were recorded in 2012, 2011, or 2010.
+No impairment charges were recorded in 2015, 2014, or 2013.